The assessment of male fertility is primarily achieved through a semen analysis.

 - What is assessed in the semen analysis?

-The percentage of the sperm in the sample that are swimming (the motility) and how well the sperm are swimming (the progression):
+The percentage of the sperm in the sample that are swimming (the motility) and how well the sperm are swimming (the progression).

-The presence of anti-sperm antibodies on the sperm: The WHO (1999) defines binding of anti-sperm antibodies to 50% of sperm as clinically significant, with a potential impact on fertility.
+The WHO (1999) defines binding of anti-sperm antibodies to 50% of sperm as clinically significant, with a potential impact on fertility.

-- What’s involved in a semen analysis:
+- What’s involved in a semen analysis?

 Samples are generally produced by masturbation or if a sample cannot be produced in this manner, please ask our staff for more information.